-Street crossings along US 101 or US 20 should be provided between every 250 to 1,500 feet, depending on the urban context, as summarized in Table 3-9 of the Blueprint for Urban Design.
+Enhanced street crossings along US 101 or US 20 should be provided between every 250 to 1,500 feet, depending on the urban context, as summarized in Table 310.1-A of the ODOT Traffic Manual.
 Exceptions include where the connection is impractical due to topography, inadequate sight distance, high vehicle travel speeds, lack of supporting land use or other factors that may prevent safe crossing.
 All crossings on state facilities require review and approval by ODOT.

 Enhanced pedestrian crossing treatments should be considered on high speed or high volume roads (e.g. US 101, US 20) at transit stops, trail crossings, and at major pedestrian street highway crossings that connect major destinations (e.g. parks, grocery stores, schools) to residential areas.
-The recommended enhanced pedestrian crossing treatment should be determined using the National Cooperative Highway Research Program (NCHRP) Report 562, Improving Pedestrian Safety at Unsignalized Intersections.
+The recommended enhanced pedestrian crossing treatment should be determined through coordination with ODOT along state highways and using the National Cooperative Highway Research Program (NCHRP) Report 562, Improving Pedestrian Safety at Unsignalized Intersections.
 It is recommended that these guidelines be reviewed with all traffic studies for any potential street crossing associated with new development in the city